egafni/ConfigSys/README.md

 # ConfigSys

-Extremely simple and powerful configuration system for machine learning systems.
+Very simple yet powerful configuration system for machine learning projects.

 Provides a simple way to use nested dataclasses to specify an arbitrary complex configuration.
-Configs can be easily serialized to and from yaml files, although we highly recommend specifying configs in **python** rather than yaml since you get all the benefits of an IDE (e.g. autocomplete, type checking, etc.).
+Configs can be easily serialized to and from yaml files, although we generally specify Configs in **python** rather than yaml since we get all the benefits of an IDE (e.g. autocomplete, type checking, etc.).

 see configsys/example.py